FineOps Deployment

 dataRootPath

-Ensure that the partition where the mounting directory is located has a free disk space of more than 100 GB.
+Ensure that the partition where the mounting path is located has free disk space of at least 100 GB.

 repo